Technical Calculator

 No

-What Is Depreciation?
+Depreciation?

-1: Straight Line Method of Depreciation
+1: Straight Line technique of Depreciation

 Steps:

-2: Declining Depreciation Method
+2: Declining Depreciation method

 Steps: